-In addition to the assessment of the BPTFs conducted by the NYISO, Con Edison observed transmission security violations due to deficiencies observed in their non-bulk Greenwood 138 kV transmission load area (TLA).
-The observed deficiencies range from 150 MW to 300 MW depending on system conditions.
-These deficiencies, if not addressed, were found to propagate to neighboring TLAs, such as the Vernon 138 kV TLA.
+In addition to the assessment of the BPTFs conducted by the NYISO, Con Edison performed a local non-BPTF reliability assessment and observed transmission security violations due to deficiencies observed in their non-bulk Greenwood 138 kV transmission load area (TLA).
+As provided by Con Edison, the observed deficiencies range from 140 MW to 360 MW depending on system conditions.
+If the Greenwood TLA deficiency is not addressed, neighboring TLAs, including the Vernon 138 kV TLA, would also have deficiencies.

-The Greenwood TLA, shown in Figure 20, depends on power imports from the boundary substations and the generation connected within the TLA.
-Con Edison's assessment assumed that the Gowanus 2 & 3 and Narrows 1 & 2 barges are unavailable for the Summer Operating Season, starting in 2026, and the NYPA small gas plants are unavailable starting in 2031.
-While this STAR does not identify a Reliability Need for the Greenwood TLA, these conditions will continue to be assessed and reported through quarterly STARs and Con Edison's local transmission owner plans.
+The Greenwood TLA, shown in Figure 32, depends on power imports from the boundary substations and the generation connected within the TLA.
+Con Edison's assessment assumed that the Gowanus 2 & 3 and Narrows 1 & 2 barges are unavailable for the summer operating season, starting in 2026, and the NYPA small gas plants are unavailable starting in 2031.
+For the upcoming summer 2025 operating season, Con Edison assumed the barges to be available due to the overall Zone J (New York City) reliability need as established by the NYISO; without the barges, transmission security violations would be observed in the local area.
+These conditions will continue to be assessed and reported through quarterly STARs and Con Edison's local transmission owner plans.

-Figure 20: Greenwood 138 kV TLA
+Figure 32: Greenwood 138 kV TLA